TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

     (For wermuth articles, see replacements in ltx2crossrefxml-tugboat.cfg.)
   . for BibLaTeX, the only method is to copy-and-paste from the output
     pdf into bbl.tex.
 Latest attempt: tb144bien-typoglyphs.
     .
-Some Unicode can get be lost, and have to be recovered manually.
+Some Unicode can get lost, and have to be recovered manually.
     . \bibitem commands have to be added manually.
     .
 Structured citations cannot be created, since \citation and
       \bibdata commands are not output. (ltx2crossref would have to be